Short-Term Study Abroad Scholarship Program

 What I learned in Kenya about supporting people in the community

-As a nursing student, I spent two weeks in Kenya and learned a lot about Kenyan life and education, agriculture, welfare, and medical care through volunteering, including hospital, orphanage, and home visits and participating in a farm homestay.
+I spent two weeks as a nursing student in Kenya, and learned a lot about Kenyan life and education, agriculture, welfare, and medical care through volunteering, including hospital, orphanage, and home visits and participating in a farm homestay.
 In particular, home visits to AIDS patients made me think about the current state of the patients and their families.
 It also made me think about the standard of services needed to assist those in the community living with disease.
 I hope to take advantage of this learning opportunity to be able to care for people of all nationalities and cultures.